 Trupanion Announces Executive Leadership Transitions

-/EIN News/ -- SEATTLE, March 23, 2023 (GLOBE NEWSWIRE) -- Trupanion, Inc. (Nasdaq: TRUP) today announced the following changes to its executive leadership team:
+SEATTLE, March 23, 2023 (GLOBE NEWSWIRE) -- Trupanion, Inc. TRUP today announced the following changes to its executive leadership team:

 - Drew Wolff, Chief Financial Officer, will be stepping down from his position effective June 1, 2023.
 Thereafter, Mr. Wolff will serve as a senior advisor to the Company to support the Interim CFO, and to assist in the search and training of the incoming CFO.
 Trupanion has initiated an executive search for a new full-time CFO.